dowenberghmark/FPGA-SHA256/README.md

 ## Contributing

 Additions to the master branch must go through a pull request.
 The pull request must be approved by at least one reviewer and go through a Continuous Integration (CI) check by Travis.
-The CI only verifies coorect linting.
+The CI only lints.

 ```